pearman/mathterm.io/README.md

 # MathTerm

 Math term is a simple math "terminal" utilizing the powerful Algebrite library.
-Give it a try at [mathterm.io](mathterm.io).